|Feature Article - May 2007|

 The area northeast of Bakersfield consists of rolling hills whose tops are roughly equal in height.

-The museum officials use a bulldozer to clear off the dirt above the bonebed a few days before the dig days, allowing museum members dig the rest of the way down to the fossils.
+The museum officials use a bulldozer to clear off the dirt above the bonebed a few days before the dig days, allowing museum members to dig the rest of the way down to the fossils.

 In just four hours of digging I found lots of shark teeth and a few other kinds of teeth.